 Social Media

-Being an American musician Quincy has a huge fan following rate.
-He has been active in social sites and YouTube.
+Being an American musician Quincy has a huge fans at the following rate.
+He has been active on social sites and on YouTube.

 He has 1.74M followers on his Facebook.
-Around 560.6K followers on his Twitter, he has around 774K followers on Instagram.
+Around 560.6K followers on Twitter, and he has around 774K followers on Instagram.